pyusb/pyusb/README.rst

 Remember that you need libusb (1.0 or 0.1) or OpenUSB running on your system.
 For Windows users, libusb 1.0 DLLs are provided in the `releases
 <https://github.com/libusb/libusb/releases>`_ (see 7z archives).
 Check
 the libusb website for updates (http://www.libusb.info).
+For MacOS users, ``brew install libusb`` satisfies the requirement for running correctly.